dion-choy/x86-assembly/README.md

         -   Right click places flag
     -   Update screen with dug flags

+-   Chord clicking

+    -   If a numbered tile with the same number of flags surrounding is clicked, all neighbouring tiles except flagged tiles will be revealed

 -   Win condition:

     -   Only mines remaining in field (Either flagged or unflagged)